Pre-Licensing Training Period

 Orientation Training (3 hours)

-This orientation provides the information you need to apply for a home study with Children’s Administration.
+This orientation provides the information you need to apply for a home study with Department of Children, Youth, and Families.
 This is the first step in the licensing process.

 - Attend an orientation class in person.
 You will be given a licensing application packet and have the chance to ask questions of a Division of Licensed Resources (DLR) State Licensor.
 For a list of classes in your area, click here.

-Please check with your local DLR office, as some areas require you to attend a combined orientation and PRIDE training class.
+Please check with your local DLR office, as some areas require you to attend a combined orientation and CCT class.

-The PRIDE pre-service program provides information to foster, adoptive, relative/kinship families, and respite providers.
+The Caregiver Core Training provides information to foster, adoptive, relative/kinship families, and respite providers.
 Some of the topics covered include: how children enter care; child development; attachment, loss, and grief; behavior management; adoption; and how foster care might impact your family.
+For a class in your area, click here.
+Caregiver Core Training is available in-person and online.

 CPR/First Aid/BBP Training